shivanshu3/webAppsAssignments/assignment-2.md

 This assignment is a continuation of Assignment 1.
 If you have successfully completed the previous assignment, you may use your own code, or you can use the sample solution for Assignment 1, posted [here](http://example.com), to complete this assignment.

 In this assignment, you will make the web app responsive.
 That is, the app will be optimized for viewing across multiple devices and screen sizes.
-For this assignment, and some future ones, you will use the PhotoGalleryLib [TODO] library provided by us, which includes a lot of helpful functions.
+For this assignment, and some future ones, you will use the [PhotoGalleryLib](https://github.com/shivanshu3/webAppsAssignments/blob/master/PhotoGalleryLib.js) library provided by us, which includes a lot of helpful functions.
 The documentation and some examples of how to use this library can be found here [TODO].

 ## Tasks